-Without the accompanying glitz of the Côte d’Azur, the focus will fall squarely on more than 1,000 candidates from scores of countries, in categories that range from Health to Impact to Craft to Entertainment.
+Without the accompanying glitz of the Côte d’Azur, the focus will fall squarely on more than 1,000 candidates from scores of countries, in categories that range from Health to Impact, and from to Craft to Entertainment.

 That mighty list of submissions — carefully selected by agencies hoping to convey the kind of gravitas that wins awards — begs a question that’s basic to our industry:

 How much of this work is about impressing each other, and how much is actually about creating breakthrough communications that move people?

 When you turn from the limelight of Cannes to the crucible of client success, a creative concept has one prime directive: it must do useful work.

 That is, it must help the brand achieve its marketing goals.